mark-bell-tna/IntellectualPropertyVis/README.md

 This project has developed four visualisations for exploration of catalogue entries in The National Archives' collections related to Intellectual Property, in particular BT/43 (Registered Designs) and COPY/1 (Copyright).
 Each visualisation shows a different aspect of the records and includes interactive components to enable exploration.
 The first three visualisations use D3.js, and the fourth uses vis.js.

+Each visualisation requests data from an Amazon Neptune database by calling a lambda function through an API Gateway.
+The lambda functions in turn use Gremlin to query the database.
+The data is separated into partitions: a Main partition for BT/43, a COPY_1 partition for COPY/1 data, and an AddressSum partition for the address data used by Visualisation 4.

 ## Visualisation 1: Summary by date

 https://<S3 BUCKET NAME>.s3.eu-west-2.amazonaws.com/visualize-dates.html